 According to the different regional layers interlinked in the modelling system, data at Member State level (in terms of modelling) -currently EU27 plus Norway and Western Balkan countries - need to fit to data at regional level -administrative units at the so-called NUTS 2 level, about 300 regions for EU25- and data at global level, currently 23 non-EU regions.
 A further layer consists of georeferenced information at the level of clusters of 1x1 km grid cells which serves as input in the spatial down-scaling part of CAPRI.
 This data base is discussed along with the methodology and not in the current chapter.
-As it would be impossible to ensure consistency across all regional layers simultaneously, the process of building up the data base is split in three main parts:
+As it would be impossible to ensure consistency across all regional layers simultaneously, the process of building up the data base is split in several parts:

 - Building up the data base at national or Member State level.
-It integrates the EAA (valued output and input use) with market and farm data, with areas and herd sizes and a herd flow model for young animals (section 2.3). - Building up the data base at regional or NUTS 2 level, which takes the national data basically as given (for purposes of data consistency), and includes the allocation of inputs across activities and regions as well as consistent acreages, herd sizes and yields at regional level.
-The input allocation step allows the calculation of regional and activity specific economic indicators such as revenues, costs and gross margins per hectare or head.
-The regionalisation step introduces supply oriented CAP instruments like premiums and quotas (section 2.4). - Building up the global data base, which includes supply utilisation accounts for the other regions in the market model, bilateral trade flows, as well as data on trade policies (Most Favourite Nation Tariffs, Preferential Agreements, Tariff Rate quotas, export subsidies) plus data domestic market support instruments (market interventions, subsidies to consumption) (section 2.6).
+It integrates the EAA (valued output and input use) with market and farm data, with areas and herd sizes and a herd flow model for young animals (section 2.3). - Building up the data base at regional or NUTS 2 level, which takes the national data basically as given (for purposes of data consistency), and includes the allocation of inputs across activities and regions as well as consistent acreages, herd sizes and yields at regional level(section 2.4). - The input allocation step is a key step in the establishment of the database.
+It allows the calculation of regional and activity specific economic indicators such as revenues, costs and gross margins per hectare or head and is covered in a separate Section 2.5. - Building up the global data base, which includes supply utilisation accounts for the other regions in the market model, bilateral trade flows, as well as data on trade policies (Most Favourite Nation Tariffs, Preferential Agreements, Tariff Rate quotas, export subsidies) plus data domestic market support instruments (market interventions, subsidies to consumption) (section 2.6). - Given the extent of public intervention in the agricultural sector, policy data complete the database.
+They are partly supply oriented CAP instruments like premiums and quotas and partly data on trade policies (Most Favourite Nation Tariffs, Preferential Agreements, Tariff Rate quotas, export subsidies) plus data domestic market support instruments (market interventions, subsidies to consumption), see Section 2.7.